davidB/cdviz/README.md

 - to send (broadcast) cdevents to various destination database, http, kafka, nats
 - to expose some metrics (TBD)

-cdviz-collector is configured via a config file + override by environment variable.
+cdviz-collector is configured via a config file + override by environment variables.

 ```mermaid
 flowchart LR